Rony Padilla

-Rony Padilla is a contempoary worship music singer, songwriter and worship pastor from Honduras, Central America.
+Rony Padilla is a contemporary worship music singer, songwriter and worship pastor from Honduras, Central America.

-He leads the Mission Ministry at Trinity Church, Harrow, in North West London.
-Rony leads the new "Union Church, Totteridge Mission Project" which aims to relaunch Union Church into the Totteridge & Woodside Park community.
+He serves Union Church Totteridge in London, United Kingdom as a Local Church Leader.

 Biography

 Padilla began studying the piano at the age of 9 and attended the "Escuela Metropolitana de Musica" (Metropolitan School of Music) in San Pedro Sula.
 At the age of 16, he became a Christian and during that time he wrote his first songs which are lyrically focused on matters concerned with the Christian faith.
 Padilla has also worked in commercials, jingles and voice-over material for some of Honduras's top Christian radio stations.

 Career

 At the end of 2010, Rony became the first Latin American musician to record a live CD/DVD in the United Kingdom; hundreds of people gathered on a live concert at the "Rock Tower" in Islington, London.
 In June 2012 Rony became the first Latin American singer to perform at the "Big Church Festival", the biggest one-day Christian event in the United Kingdom.

-In June 23, 2012 Padilla performed at the HMV Hammersmith Apollo in London, as part of the headlining and supporting acts for Muyiwa Olarewaju.
-Most recently, he has worked with artists like Evan Craft and Miel San Marcos.
+On June 23, 2012 Padilla performed at the HMV Hammersmith Apollo in London, as part of the headlining and supporting acts for Muyiwa Olarewaju.
+Most recently, he has worked with artists like Evan Craft, Toma Tu Lugar and Miel San Marcos.

+He appeared on the VOX Collective TV series, produced by TBN UK to highlight the beautiful heartbeat of diversity, creativity and unity that is alive in the UK worship scene today.

+Rony continues to produce and record music as part of the outreach mission at Union Church Totteridge URC.